TikTok has not responded to the "eaten alive" mukbang video

 Sharing with Giao Thong Newspaper about this issue, sociologist - Associate Professor, Dr. Trinh Hoa Binh admitted that, besides the creativity and convenience that TikTok brings, it still has other negative aspects.

-Most of the "eat raw" mukbang videos above are created to attract interactions and create curiosity, not to glorify or create cuisine.
+Most of the "eaten alive" mukbang videos above are created to attract interactions and create curiosity, not to glorify or create culinary.
 Traditional cuisine with creativity and innovation is limitless, but must ensure cultural suitability and nutritional value.

-The reason for this is also due to the audience's need to listen and watch, and many brands hire advertisers.
-The evidence is that they still advertise for some brands, and videos that are controversial still have millions of views.
-Therefore, if social media users and stores boycott and eliminate dirty content, bad and toxic videos will have a hard time surviving.
+The reason for this is also due to the audience's need to listen and watch, and there are many brands that hire advertisements.
+The proof is that they still advertise for some brands, and the videos, despite controversy, still have millions of views.
+Therefore, if social media users and stores boycott and eliminate dirty content, bad and toxic videos will have difficulty surviving.

 In the context that TikTok has not yet been able to come up with the most effective measures to completely resolve or minimize harmful videos, parents need to closely monitor their children's use of this application.